-Outline of the Requirements and Rationale for the History Major
+Outline of the Requirements and Rationale for the History Majors and Minor

-The history major is organized to provide, within the limits of the department's size, breadth of knowledge, a base in historical method, and a depth of understanding in a particular area.
-The major culminates with comprehensive written and oral exams.
+The history majors are organized to provide, within the limits of the department's size, breadth of knowledge, a base in historical method, and a depth of understanding in a particular area.
+The majors culminate with comprehensive written and oral exams.

 At the introductory level, the department offers broad survey courses in Ancient Mediterranean, East Asian, European, Islamic, Latin American, and United States history.
 These courses introduce students to historical evidence, the ways historians have interpreted such evidence, and the writing of history papers.
 A student's coursework in the major may include up to two of these classes.

 The majority of credits in the major will be earned in courses at the 200 or 300 level.
 Most such courses are organized regionally or nationally and chronologically (e.g. The US Since 1945, 19th-Century Europe, Modern China) or thematically within a region (e.g. courses on gender, environment, revolution, etc).
 Some are organized comparatively or with a focus on encounters between cultures.
-All majors must take one class exploring a period before 1500CE (at 100, 200, or 300 level); further requirements are discussed below.
+All majors must take one pre-modern class (at 100, 200, or 300 level); further requirements are discussed below.

-Early in the major, but after completion of at least one course at the 200 or 300 level, all History majors study historical research methodology, historiography, and the use of theory in history in History 299 (formally 201).
+Early in the major, but after completion of at least one course at the 200 or 300 level, all History and History-Environmental Studies majors study historical research methodology, historiography, and the use of theory in history in History 299.
 This course explores various "types" of history (e.g. political, social, oral, quantitative), as well as the "how to" of the discipline, culminating in a major research paper using primary source material.

 Courses at the 200 or 300 level should be chosen in consultation with the major adviser.
-They must include courses in at least four (three for the classes of 2013 and 2014) of the following seven areas: Ancient Mediterranean, East Asia, Europe, Islamic World, Africa, Latin America, and the United States.
+They must include courses in at least four (History majors) or two (History-Environmental Studies majors) of the following seven areas: Ancient Mediterranean, East Asia, Europe, Islamic World, Africa, Latin America, and the United States.
 This requirement encourages understandings of global diversity as well as exposure to different areas of history and different professors.
-And they must include two related courses, the combination of which is designated a "field."
+And they must include two related courses in one area, the combination of which is designated a "field."
 This requirement encourages some depth of historical inquiry, as material in each course informs understanding of topics covered in the other.
 (See the discussion of major exams for more information on fields.)
 Finally, these courses must be chosen to include one of the courses focused specifically on "comparisons and encounters."
 For example, "Cuba and Nicaragua" compares the history of two nations, while "Colonial Latin America" explores the encounters between Natives, Africans, and Europeans in Latin America.